 When it comes to corporate trips, the five most commonly rented vehicle types are: school buses, coach buses, mini coach buses, minibuses, and passenger vans.
 Each vehicle comes with its own unique set of advantages and amenities as well as a vetted and experienced driver.
-However, if your group is looking to keep costs low by driving the vehicle yourselves, passenger van rentals typically do not need a driver, and would be an option to keep in mind.
 As a rule of thumb, when determining which bus type is best for your group transportation, you’d typically first look at the size of your group as well s driving time.
 Let’s dive into what makes each of these bus types stand out from one another:

 School bus rentals are a great option for transporting large groups of people over shorter distances.
 Depending on the exact bus model, a school bus can typically fit up to 47 people, but may not features as many amenities as their other bus counterparts.
 Despite their standard set of available comforts (which actually help keep costs as streamlined as possible), school buses nonetheless come equipped with spacious and fitted cushioned seats.
 While storage is limited on these types of vehicles, a little creativity can go a long way.
 Simply set aside seats in the front or back of the bus to store all your personal belongings.
 Keep in mind that this will take away a few passenger seats!
 If your group is travelling longer distances to an out-of-town corporate retreat, for example, we recommend renting a coach bus instead as the latter has a few more amenities, such as an on-board restroom making a longer trip more comfortable.